Is it time for a Two-Tiered Accessible Parking Program?

 I readily accept that there are people who have legitimate reasons for needing to park close to the entrance of a store.
 They may have respiratory problems, cardiac issues, or are in need of (or recently have had) a hip or knee replacement.
 The problem is, those people do not need the wider spaces set aside for wheelchair users.

 A local grocery store has set aside parking places for pregnant or new mothers.
 The Ikea store close to me even has reserved spaces for drivers of hybrid vehicles that are even closer to the doors than the wheelchair accessible spaces.
 If those groups can have special parking privileges, why not improve the current system and have spots strictly for wheelchair users and other spots for people with other medical issues?

 Nothing is going to change if we don’t make our voices heard on this issue.
 There is no point approaching individual stores or mall operators about this issue.
 Most would probably be opposed to establishing such a system.
 Therefore, every wheelchair user needs to write the permit issuing authorities, and even their state or provincial representatives pointing out the problems we face with the current parking systems.

 So, to answer my own question.
 Yes.
-It is time for a two-tiered accessible parking system, and it won’t happen if we all don’t get behind it and push.
+It is time for at least a two-tiered accessible parking system, and it won’t happen if we all don’t get behind it and push.